binodmx/iot-hids-pg/README.md

 ## Introduction

-In this research we try to find how LLMs perform to improve the IoT security and access control.
+In this research we try to find how Large Language Models (LLMs) perform to improve the IoT security and access control.
+In particular, we investigate whether LLMs can generate effective policies (rules) to detect intrusion attacks in IoT systems.
+This experiment integrates Retrieval-Augmented Generation (RAG) and function calling capabilities of LLMs to build a novel policy generation framework for IoT Intrusion Detection Systems.

 ## Getting Started

 1. Clone the repository.
 2. Install required Python libraries using `pip install -r requirements.txt`.
-3. Create `.env` file and add API keys.
+3. Create `.env` file in the root directory and add API keys as follows.

     ```bash
     HUGGINGFACEHUB_API_TOKEN=